 Most Important Tip: DO NOT Add Salt in the chutney as it helps in oxidation faster.
 Always add salt right before serving.

 The chutney can stay in the fridge for 2-3 days.

 Storing in the Freezer:

-For storing the chutney in the freezer, you need ice cube tray or smaller container of similar size.
+For storing the chutney in the freezer, you need an ice cube tray or smaller container of similar size.

 Simply pour the chutney in the ice-cube tray (without salt if possible) and freeze.
-Once they are all frozen, remove from ice-cube tray and transfer them in a freezer bag or freezer container.
+Once they are all frozen, remove from the ice-cube tray and transfer them in a freezer bag or freezer container.

 This way you can store the chutney for 2 months.

 If not needed right away: then simply take out the chutney from the freezer and place in the fridge overnight.